Call for talk proposals!

 - April 13: Deadline for speakers to confirm their participation.

-- TBD in April: Conference registration opens.
+- April 14: Conference registration opens.

 - TBD in April: Public announcement of detailed schedule.